uva-cs/ugrads.cs/content/pages/capstone.md

 - A *thesis*, which you will write in STS 4600 (and STS 4600 guides you through the writing of the thesis)
 - A *technical report*, which is what you create through the process described on this page

-Those three parts are combined, along with a few other single page documents (cover, signature page, socio-technical synthesis, etc.) to create the final senior thesis binder.
+Those three parts are combined, along with a few other single page documents (cover, signature page, SO-technical synthesis, etc.) to create the final senior thesis binder.
 In the past, this was printed and bound into a binder (hence the "binder" name for it all), but the pandemic will likely change that to an online PDF submission.
 The only part of the senior thesis binder that a graduating 4th year's major department deals with is the technical report; all other aspects are handled via the STS 4500/4600 sequence of classes.

 Disclaimer: this section is for informational purposes only; the formal process for the STS senior thesis binder is specified by STS, and what is above is my understanding.
 Your STS instructor(s) will lay out the specific details of the process, which obviously override what is listed here.